Planning, readiness assessment & support for a successful market entrance

 For a successful capital market entrance companies need to:

-• Be able to provide investors with accurate forecasts and communicate expectations and core KPIs;
+• Be able to provide investors with timely and accurate forecasts and communicate expectations and key KPIs;

 • Be ready for frequent communication with investors, analysts and the media to ensure that the company’s story is portrayed accurately as public perception can have a direct impact on share value.